 It is certain that most people have come across a work of art they recognize, including those who have absolutely no interest in paintings, drawings, sculpting and the like.
+It happens every so often, because some pieces of art are really well accepted by the media – making the media spread artwork everywhere.
+That happens in every industry, really, if something is well liked, like for instance luckystreet.com, PETA, or Tik-Tok many people will know about it whether or not they are interested in these industries.
 Sometimes, though, people want to learn more about the artists behind the artwork – their view of the world, hopes and personal anecdotes.
 This is why we decided to share a little bit about the life of some of the most famous painters of all time.

 Leonardo da Vinci

 Most famous for his painting of Mona Lisa, and The Last Supper, Da Vinci was not merely a painter – he was a polymath.
 This means that he had a vast range of knowledge and expertise.
 He was truly a “Renaissance man”, with his inventions, sculptures and architectural designs transcending the boundaries of his death.

 Mona Lisa is his most famous and most mysterious work.
 There has been a number of theories surrounding the origin of the painting.
 Some say, that the woman in the painting isn’t real, but is actually Leonardo himself in female form.
 Others believe his student, Salai, dressed up as a woman in order to pose.
 Due to the original name of the painting being La Gioconda, there are speculations that the inspiration for the masterpiece was Lisa del Giocondo, the wife of a wealthy merchant.

 Melting clocks, bizarre mustache and taking an anteater for a walk are just some of the things associated with the ingenious surrealist.
 He studied art at an academy in Madrid from 1922, but due to his temperament his was suspended and eventually expelled.